BipulChau/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+I worked on Jungle as a way to simulate the real-world situation of inheriting an existing codebase and being asked to add features and tests to it.
+Here's a few highlights from the features I added!

+## Features

 ## Additional Steps for Apple M1 Machines